Photo by Innerbody Research

 Neurogan Spermidine Gummies are — you've got it — gummies.
 Pretty good-tasting gummies, too.
 They're "Wild Berry"-flavored, and the closest confectionary counterpart would probably be one of the Very Berry Jolly Ranchers.
 It's more toothsome than most supplements of its type, but our testers didn't dislike the bite or mouthfeel.

-We discussed earlier that Neurogan's 25mg dose is technically higher than Toniiq's, but its gummy form may lead to potency degradation over time.
-The study we referenced also notes that gummy supplements may be prone to wide disparities between the listed dosage and the actual one.32 With Neurogan, we're not concerned about the dosing accuracy since the third-party analysis results are available on the product page and clearly show the spermidine content is reported accurately.
+Neurogan's 25mg dose is the highest among our recommendations, but its gummy form may lead to potency degradation over time.
+Gummy supplements are also prone to wide disparities between the listed dosage and the actual one.32 But with Neurogan, we're not concerned about the initial dosing accuracy since the third-party analysis results are available on the product page and clearly show the spermidine content is reported accurately.

 One thing to keep in mind is that it's derived from wheat germ, like Omre, so it's not suitable for people with a wheat or gluten allergy.

 Mind, too, that Neurogan has calories.
 Each gummy measures less than 1cm cubed but contains 4cal, including 1.2g of carbohydrates (0.4g from sugar).
-That's not terribly much but still something to mind if you're counting calories and carbs.
+That's not terribly much, but it’s still something to mind if you're counting calories and carbs.

 Photo by Innerbody Research

 One last thing.
 Per the label, you're supposed to take two servings per day (one in the morning and one at night) and chew each gummy for 20-40 seconds.
 Based on the studies we've read, we think at least the two-servings bit is excessive (though safe).
-One serving should be plenty to get you to your ODS-recommended threshold, and it would stretch each bottle into a two-month supply.
+One serving should be plenty to get you to your ODS-recommended threshold, and it would effectively double your supply.

 Neurogan Spermidine Gummies cost $41.
-It's one of the highest base prices on our list, behind only AgeMate and non-subscription Omre.
-But because a single bottle contains 60 servings, the per-serving cost of $0.68 is also among the lowest, second only to Double Wood.
+But because a single bottle contains 60 servings, the per-serving cost of $0.68 is among the lowest in our guide, second only to Double Wood.

 International shipping is available, but overseas customers have to make their orders over the phone.